 - Spa: There is no proper spa, but massages are available in the open-air thatched hut among the lawns.

 - Fitness Center: Guests can use the gym at the sister resort, The Terraces, next door.

-- Private Pools/Jacuzzis: Some bungalows have a private plunge pool – tiny but appealing – and the apartments feature a private pool large enough for swimming.
+- Private Pools/Jacuzzis: Some bungalows have private plunge pools – tiny but appealing – and the apartments feature private pools large enough for swimming.

-- Activities: Guests can use the tennis court in the neighbouring resort: The Terraces.
+- Activities: Guests can use the tennis court in the neighboring resort: The Terraces.
 Also, free yoga lessons.

 Mangoes Resort – Food and Drink

 - Restaurant & Bar: Easily the finest in the Seaside area, the Mangoes Restaurant continues the enchanting colonial theme.
 Popular among locals for breakfast, organic ingredients, and the changing menu, it’s hard to ignore the seafood platter or prawn curry.

 - Room Service: Available during restaurant hours – 7 am to 9 pm.